Teach English as a Foreign Language in Vladimir, Russia!

 • Generally 40 or more students are in at least their 5th semester.
 Some students have completed the entire program.

 •About half of the students are in the equivalent of junior high or high school, or are in "post graduate" programs (roughly the equivalent of American junior colleges), or are university students.

 • Over the years, many business people, medical and other professionals, and a substantial number of government officials have taken classes at the American Home.

-• In one of the program's early semesters, before the passage of a law on "privacy" which bans the collection of "personal information," there were 11 teachers, 8 lawyers, 14 medical professionals, 6 military personnel, 24 engineers, 12 secretaries, and people from many other professions.
+• In one of the program's early semesters, before the passage by the Russian government of a "law on privacy" which bans the collection of "personal information," in addition to full-time students, there were 11 teachers, 8 lawyers, 14 medical professionals, 6 military personnel, 24 engineers, 12 secretaries, and people from additional professions.

 Be sure to check out The American Home English Program: Participant Comments & Observations!

 The Serendipity American English and Culture Program has been in continuous operation at the American Home in Vladimir, Russia since September 1992 under the auspices of Serendipity: Russian Consulting & Development, Ltd.—now doing business as Serendipity-Russia.
 Demand for English lessons from native speakers remains very strong.
 In addition to classes, as noted above, our teachers offer lectures on topics of special interest to Russians.

 This is an exceptional opportunity to experience Russia in a uniquely supportive atmosphere and to accomplish something worthwhile in the process.
 Previous teachers have commented very favorably on the quality of our facilities and teaching materials; the tremendous support provided by their colleagues, including our dedicated Russian staff; and how much they have enjoyed their Russian students.
 A significant number of our teachers have parlayed their experience in Vladimir into employment in Moscow or stateside—or into admission to major graduate programs, including top ranked law schools.
 (See the comments below.)